r-a-j/Applied-Bayesian-Data-Analysis/README.md

 ## 🌍 Overview
 This project investigates the temporal and regional variability of **Arctic sea ice extent** using **Bayesian hierarchical modeling**.
 We compare two models:
-1. A **non-autocorrelated model (No-AR)** that assumes independent residuals.
+1. A **Bayesian Hierarchical Non-Autoregressive model (No-AR)** that assumes independent residuals.
-2. An **autoregressive model (AR(1))**, which captures temporal dependence in residuals.
+2. An **Bayesian Hierarchical Autoregressive model (AR(1))**, which captures temporal dependence in residuals.

-Using data from the **National Snow and Ice Data Center (NSIDC)**, we assess whether accounting for temporal correlation improves predictive performance.
+Using data from the **[National Snow and Ice Data Center (NSIDC)](https://noaadata.apps.nsidc.org/NOAA/G02135/north/)**, we assess whether accounting for temporal correlation improves predictive performance.
 The findings provide insights into the declining trends in sea ice extent and highlight key regional differences.

 ---